-People love to follow patterns, it’s amazingly difficult to break out of our older patterns.
+- People are creatures of habit, it’s amazingly difficult to break out of our older patterns.
+Even fighting!
+Once you have establish a pattern of fighting or indifference, it’s very difficult to break free of that destructive behavior.
 As a result most people will fight and hurt each other, instead of changing the pattern of the original marriage!

 Is this easy?
-No, it will be one of the hardest things you ever do in life, and this is exactly why a guide is required to help keep everyone on track, avoid the common traps and to keep you honest with your own changes.
+No, it will be one of the hardest things you ever do in life.
+This is exactly why a guide is required to help keep everyone on track, avoid the common traps and to keep you honest with your own changes.
 People are creatures of habit.
-Our habits are what destroy the marriage in the end.
+Our accumulated bad habits are what destroy all too many marriages in the end.

 A spiritual divorce is a chance to transform and change.
 But understand because a spiritual divorce allows for change, it truly means releasing the old marriage first to create the opportunity for a new marriage.

-Just refusing to accept the old marriage is over, will prevent you in creating your new marriage.
+Just refusing to accept the old marriage needs to be reinvented / released, will prevent you in creating your new marriage.

 To quote one client:

-This process works, but it represents being willing to truly change and release the old marriage in order to create a fresh new life.
-It will be the hardest thing you ever do: but isn’t living a life based on your own essence along with a deeper friendship with your partner worth the work it takes to make happen?
+This process works and gives two partners a chance to create better lives.
+It will be a challenge but isn’t living a life based on your own essence along with a deeper friendship with your partner worth the work and time it takes to make happen?